Sports-Data-Analytics-Team/Endurance-Sport-Performance_Capstone-Project_2025/04_Injury/README.md

 - 🚨 **"We believe there are significant differences in training before an injury"** (H3a)
 - 🚑 **"We believe that these differences correlate with injury"** (H3b)

+And by using Machine Learning we tried to build a
+- ⛑️ **prediction model**

 After checking for any distribution (normal, exponential, Gumble, logistic) with **Anderson-Darling-Test**
-we tested on siginifcance with **Mann-Whitney-U-Test** (due to no normal distribution) for the first Hypothesis.
+we tested for siginifcant difference in an A/B Test with **Mann-Whitney-U-Test** (due to no normal distribution) for the first Hypothesis.
-The second Hypothesis aims for the correlation that we tested **heatmaps** and the **Spearman-r-value**
+The second Hypothesis aims for the correlation that we tested **heatmaps** and the **Spearman-r-value**.

-By using Machine Learning we tried to build a
-- ⛑️ **prediction model**

-### 🗂️ structure
-In this folder you find five notebooks
-  - 01_cleaning and preparing the Open-Source Data : giving an explanation of this quite complexe datasets (>70 columns)
-  - 02_analysing the Open-Source Data : answering the two Hypothesis
-  - 03_analysing Nono's data : to see if the same patterns occure here for H3a
-  - 04_training Machine Learning Models : to create a prediction model
-  - 05_subsets in SQL: preparing visualisation in tableau
+For the prediction model we aggregated new parameter and tried **Logistic Regression** and **Random Forest**.

 ### 💡 results
 i.  🚨 ✅ H3a: We could reject the Null-Hypothesis